The Vegetarian: Writing

-Han first got the idea of writing about vegetation or plants when, as a university student, she came across the work of the noted South Korean writer Yi Sang.
+Han first got the idea of writing about vegetation or plants when, as a university student, she came across the work of the noted Korean writer Yi Sang.
 In particular, she was struck by the quote "I believe that humans should be plants."
-Han's lifelong exploration of the themes of violence and humanity are also sampled in the book, which primarily deals with human beings' natural and daily choices in terms of food.
+Han's lifelong exploration of the themes of violence and humanity is also reflected in the book, which primarily deals with human beings' natural and daily choices in terms of food.
 Talking to Sarah Shin for The White Review, she said, "While writing The Vegetarian, I was harboring questions about human violence and the (im)possibility of innocence.
-On the reverse side of the protagonist Yeong-hye’s extreme attempt to turn her back on violence by casting off her own human body and transforming into a plant lies a deep despair and doubt about humanity."
+On the reverse side of the protagonist Yeong-hye's extreme attempt to turn her back on violence by casting off her own human body and transforming into a plant lies a deep despair and doubt about humanity."
 In February 2016, while talking to Bethanne Patrick of Literary Hub, Han explained, "The idea for the book originally came to me as an image of a woman turning into a plant.
-I wrote a short story, “The Fruit of My Woman,” in 1997, where a woman literally turns into a plant.
+I wrote a short story, "The Fruit of My Woman", in 1997, where a woman literally turns into a plant.
 After several years (2003–2004) I reworked this image in The Vegetarian, in a darker and fiercer way."

 In a February 2016 interview with The Guardian, Han Kang said, "As a teenager I suffered typical questions: why pain, why death?
 I thought that books held the answers, but curiously I realized they contain only questions.
 Their writers were weak and vulnerable just like we were."
 Writing the book was a difficult task, she said, with the main cause being her joint problems which started in her mid-30s.
-She wrote the entire novella in longhand.
-Han received help from a video artist and a psychiatric hospital when researching the book.
-The second part of the book is primarily inspired by Han's experiences with the aforementioned artist whose body of work was extensively studied.
+She wrote the entire novel in longhand.
+While researching the book, Han met with both a video artist (to write the second part of the book) and a psychiatrist (to write the third part of the book).
+According to Han, the content of the video artist's work was completely different from that of the video art described in the book.

 The Vegetarian was first published in Korean in 2007 in South Korea as Chaeshikjueuija by Changbi Publishers.
 ASIA Publishers subsequently bought the rights to the book and published the English translation for distribution in South Korea.
-It also published the English versions of Han's short story "Convalescence", and her 2016 novel Human Acts.
+It also published the English versions of Han's novella "Convalescence", and her 2016 novel Human Acts.